KillyMXI/obsidian-demo-vault/Rolling calendar.md

 Now, Datacore is available for everyone, and it allows much better ergonomics of created components.
 So I've rewritten my calendar, with some cleanup and improvements, and can present as something that is easy to adopt and adapt by almost any Obsidian user.

 Do I see this as a dedicated plugin?
 A dedicated plugin would be way more rigid compared to a Datacore component that can be modified any time according to shifting personal requirements.
 The only true organization system is the one that can grow and evolve with you.
-But I also would be happy to see less of bad calendars, including in plugins, if my creation can show the path to more ergonomic design.
+But I also would be happy to see less of bad calendars, including in plugins, if my creation shows the path to more ergonomic design.

 ## Requirements